 It is useful to have two supervisors: someone who works in your institution or lives in your city / region who can help you with the practicalities of the project, and a staff member in the School of Pharmacy at the University of Otago who knows about the administrative processes.
 Either of these people could be the primary supervisor in terms of input into the project.

-For the local supervisor, think about what kind of advice, support and access to resources you might need, who you would like to work with, and who is most likely to be able to help you.
+For the local supervisor, think about what kind of advice, support, and access to resources you might need, who you would like to work with, and who is most likely to be able to help you.
 This supervisor does not need to be a pharmacist.
-Potential supervisors are most welcome to contact either Sarah Wilson Postgraduate Administrator or Dr Dan Wright (Paper Co-ordinator for PHCY 590 and PHCY 5A) to discuss the MClinPharm dissertation / thesis requirements.
+Potential supervisors are most welcome to contact either the Postgraduate Administrator (email@example.com) or Professor Stephen Duffull (Paper Co‑ordinator for PHCY 5A) to discuss the MClinPharm thesis requirements.

-The 60-point dissertation should take one year half-time.
 The 90-point thesis should take 18 months half-time.
-Almost everyone who has done an MClinPharm dissertation or thesis in the past has done this while working full-time as a pharmacist.
+Almost everyone who has done an MClinPharm thesis in the past has done this while working full-time as a pharmacist.

 For example, lab-based projects may require concentrated periods of time in the lab.
 This can be an advantage if you have this time available, because you can make good progress in a short time.
 However, if you cannot get these periods of time for research, this kind of project is not suitable for you.